EvanFeder/Personal-Website/README.md

 You can find the site at https://evanfeder.com/.

-The initial template that I am in progress customizing can be found at https://github.com/tbakerx/react-resume-template.
+The initial template that I am in progress of customizing can be found at https://github.com/tbakerx/react-resume-template.